-A copy of the draft plan was made available for public review and input at the Town Office from March 17-April 2, 2021.
+A copy of the draft plan was made available for public review and input at the Town Office from (add dates of viewing period).
 In addition, the draft plan was also available for public viewing on the Town website to reach a broad range of interested parties.
-A copy of the public notice for the public viewing period is in Appendix E. There were no comments from the public received during the drafting stage of the plan as well as following the public viewing period.
+A copy of the public notice for the public viewing period is in Appendix E. There were (add number) comments from the public received during the drafting stage of the plan as well as following the public viewing period.